Gkrlo/udemy-scala-spark/README.md

-# udemy-scala-spark-ml
+# udemy-scala-spark
-Some udemy scala-spark-ml course
+Some udemy scala-spark course